List of Legends of Tomorrow characters: Jefferson Jackson / Firestorm

 Jefferson "Jax" Jackson (portrayed by Franz Drameh; main: seasons 1–3; guest: season 7) was a high school athlete whose professional career was derailed by an injury who works as an auto mechanic.
 He serves as the other half of the character Firestorm with Martin Stein.
 The producers decided to create Jax as the other half of Firestorm to have him be someone in his early 20s and different from Ronnie Raymond, the previous Firestorm, bringing comedy and camaraderie with Stein.

 In season three, it is revealed that with Martin's help, Jax has fulfilled his dream to enroll in college and finished it, and was admitted in a graduate program of engineering to earn his master's degree before he reunited with the Legends.
 The character was first introduced on The Flash.
 Drameh left the series as a main cast member in the middle of season three, but returned for the season finale, where it is revealed that it had been five years for Jax since he left and during that time he had married and had a daughter.

-In season seven, Gideon encounters a British-accented memory of Jax at the time when she suffers a virus.
+In season seven, Gideon encounters a British-accented memory of Jax while suffering from a virus.
 He helps her, Astra, and Spooner combat the virus.